 Overview

-Ivanhoe Mines is the corridor's most important mine developer because Kamoa-Kakula provides the scale, grade, and growth profile that make a DRC-to-Atlantic copper route commercially serious.
-Founded by Robert Friedland, Ivanhoe has built Kamoa-Kakula into the world's fastest-growing major copper mine and one of the highest-grade, lowest-carbon-emitting copper operations globally.
-Located approximately 25 kilometres west of Kolwezi in the DRC, the mine is the single most important producing asset in the Lobito Corridor ecosystem.
+Ivanhoe Mines is one of the corridor's most important mine developers because Kamoa-Kakula provides the scale, grade, and growth profile that make a DRC-to-Atlantic copper route commercially serious.
+Founded by Robert Friedland, Ivanhoe has built Kamoa-Kakula into one of the world's fastest-growing major copper mines and one of the highest-grade, lowest-carbon-emitting copper operations globally.
+Located approximately 25 kilometres west of Kolwezi in the DRC, the mine is a flagship producing asset in the Lobito Corridor ecosystem.

 Why it matters to the Lobito Corridor